beginnerprivacy/beginnerprivacy.com/content/articles/protect-your-communication-with-a-private-email/index.md

     image: https://github.com/PrintN.png
 excludeSearch: false
 ---
-Popular email providers like Gmail, Outlook, and Yahoo can leave you vulnerable to various privacy risks and security threats.
+Popular email providers like Gmail, Outlook, and Yahoo can leave you vulnerable to various privacy risks and security threats, as their business models are heavily dependent on the collection and monetization of user data.

 ### The Importance of Email Privacy
 Using mainstream email services often means compromising your privacy.
 Providers like Gmail and Yahoo engage in practices that can expose your personal information, such as: